 9. Listen to Music and Audiobooks in Your Hotel Room With a Portable Speaker

 JBL Clip 4: Portable Speaker With Bluetooth

 If you’re someone who likes to listen to music or audiobooks while in your hotel room or Airbnb, you’re going to need a compact speaker like this one from JBL.

 The JBL Clip 4 is one of my favorites because of its compact size and amazing sound.
 It features a carabiner that helps you easily attach it to backpacks or bags, allowing you to wirelessly stream music from your phone, tablet, or any other Bluetooth-enabled device while on the go.

 10. Block Out Sound and Enjoy Music While Flying With a Pair of Noise-Cancelling Headphones

-If you’re headed on a long fight, you’re definitely going to need a pair of headphones with long battery life.
+If you’re in for a long fight, you’re definitely going to need a pair of headphones with long battery life.

 The Sony WH-1000XM5 Wireless Noise Canceling Headphones are the best option, hands down.
 They offer 30-hour battery life with quick charging.
-In fact, 3 minutes of charging will give you 3 hours of playback time.
+In fact, 3 minutes of charging will give you 3 hours of playback time; that’s like an hour per minute!
 The noise cancellation effectively blocks out background noise (think screaming children) while the intuitive touch control settings allow you to easily pause, play, skip tracks, control volume, and answer phone calls.